HomeProBadgeHomeProBadge

 Frequently Asked Questions

-Massachusetts has specific rules about when the county can pursue permit violations.
-However, once a violation notice has been issued, the clock is running.
-Relevant statute: 780 CMR (Massachusetts State Building Code), M.G.L.
+Florida law limits how far back the county can pursue violations in some cases, but once a formal notice has been issued, that limitation no longer applies.
+Your 21-day response window is firm.
+The governing statute is 780 CMR (Massachusetts State Building Code), M.G.L.
 Chapter 143, M.G.L.
 Chapter 148, M.G.L.
 Chapter 148A.
-Our Action Plan covers this in detail.

 AI-powered.
 County-specific.
 Delivered in minutes.
 100% confidential.